alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-22-ruling-on-following-sufi-shaykhs.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on following Sufi Shaykhs"
+title: Ruling on following Sufi Shaykhs
-hijri: "Rabi' Al-Awwal 05, 1442 AH"
+hijri: '1442-03-05'
-source: "Fatawa Al-Shaykh Ibn Baz p.
-5/383"
+source: Fatawa Al-Shaykh Ibn Baz p.
+5/383
 lang: en
-category: [sects, sufism]
+category:
+- sects
+- sufism
-tags: [ibn-baz]
+tags:
+- ibn-baz
 translation: false
-summary: "What the questioner mentions about having in their country shaykhs whom they follow and the belief that one who does not have a shaykh will be astray in this world and the Hereafter is Munkar.
-It is not permissible to follow or believe in such things."
+summary: What the questioner mentions about having in their country shaykhs whom they follow and the belief that one who does not have a shaykh will be astray in this world and the Hereafter is Munkar.
+It is not permissible to follow or believe in such things.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: